McKlay/research-starter-handbook/docs/chapter15.md

 Finishing the writing is only half the finish line.
 A successful submission means you’ve:

+The submission process is a test of your organization and professionalism.
+Treat it as seriously as the writing itself.

 - Followed ethical practices
 - Respected your co-authors and collaborators
 - Met the technical requirements